 Invasive species management, including weed management, is an integral component of any landscape or reserve scale conservation program.
 The benefits of a preventative and early intervention approach has been adopted in many parts of the world with great success.

 The WESI Project and several other weed management projects are funded by the Victorian Government through the Weeds and Pests on Public Land program.

 Weed activities fall into four broad categories: prevention, eradication, containment and asset-based protection.

-Better understanding of these different management approaches, means public land managers can make informed decisions, invest resources wisely, and have better biodiversity outcomes.
+Better understanding of these different management approaches means that public land managers can make informed decisions, invest resources wisely, and have better biodiversity outcomes.

 Eradication is the elimination of every single individual (including propagules e.g. seeds and buds) of a species from a defined area in which recolonisation is unlikely to occur.